bioinformatics-ua/SecureFASTA/README.md

 <p align="center"><b>The FASTA Security toolkit</b></p>

-SecureFASTA is a Python tool that allows you to encrypt and decrypt FASTA files using AES encryption and Elliptic Curve Cryptography (ECC).
+SecureFASTA is a Python tool that allows you to encrypt and decrypt Fasta, Fastq, Bam and VCF files using AES encryption and RSA Cryptography.

 ## Team
   * Dinis B. Cruz <sup id="a1">[1](#f1)</sup>